devikamanoj/Speech-emotion-recogniser/README.md

 In this project, some libraries such as librosa, soundfile, and sklearn is used to build a model using the MLPClassifier.
 It is a system through which various audio speech files can be classified into different emotions such as happy, sad, anger and neutral by computers.

+The code works easily in python 3.8.x and there are compatibility issues in the python version 3.9

 ## IMPLEMENTATION